eejfqian/eejfqian.github.io/_publications/2024-05-01-hplane-decoupling.md

 This paper introduces an **H-plane electric–magnetic coupling cancellation** approach offering a simple and scalable in-band decoupling method.
 It achieves high isolation through intrinsic field interactions, providing a low-cost solution for compact arrays in multi-standard wireless systems.
+This concept is widely used in filter designs, Now we apply it to antenna decoupling.
+You will find some interesting results in this paper.
 *Recognized as a popular article in 2024.*

 [View on IEEE Xplore](https://ieeexplore.ieee.org/document/10474287)